tofumatt/strongly-typed/_posts/2014-04-27-changing-lanes.md

 fault, but thanks to the way motorcycle crashes can go down--motorcyclists are often left holding the bag.
 Here's what happened to me on April 16, 2014.

-Last Wednesday, I headed over to a motorcycle shop in LaSalle to pick up one of my motorcycles (a 2008 Aprilia Shiver).
+I headed over to a motorcycle shop in LaSalle to pick up one of my motorcycles (a 2008 Aprilia Shiver).
 It wasn't the warmest day, but I was excited to get riding again--even if I'd have to take it slow on the way home.
 Unfortunately, I didn't get very far.